 Where feasible there should be the re-establishment of forests, natural floodplains, marshes, fens and heath land.
 Extensive wilderness areas should be created in the countryside, along with the reintroduction of the full array of native plants and animal species.

-New version of section 3.3.
+Revised version of section 3.3.
 (Environmental crisis)

 Global warming and the danger of runaway climate change have to be dealt with as a matter of extreme urgency.
 But we should be on guard against pseudo-solutions.
 Carbon offsets and carbon trading amount to greenwashing capitalism.
 Blaming population numbers in poor countries easily leads to Malthusian programmes and terrible human suffering.
 Launching reflective aerosols into the stratosphere, ocean mirrors, cloud thinning and space sunshades would, quite probably, lead to unintended, potentially, irreversible, consequences.